ChrisKlug/web-dev-workshop/readme.md

 ### Day 1

-- Presentation: Intro to the solution and what we are building
+- Intro to the solution and what we are building
 - Presentation: Getting started with Aspire
 - [Lab 1: Setting up Aspire](./labs/lab1.md)
 - Presentation: What is YARP (Yet Another Reverse Proxy)